The Toll of Rare Disease on Mental Health and What Can Be Done About It

 Delay in receiving a diagnosis is a major risk factor for depression in people with rare disease.
 Being dismissed, mislabeled, or misdiagnosed by healthcare professionals can leave you feeling hopeless and disempowered.
 For parents or caregivers, continuous worry about your loved one takes a heavy emotional toll.
 Getting a diagnosis can bring some relief, but it may be only a first step in the right direction.
 So little is known about so many rare diseases that a diagnosis can raise even more questions than it answers.

 Complicating the picture is the fact that some rare diseases come with psychiatric symptoms of their own.
 Autoimmune conditions like myasthenia gravis, for example, are linked to depression.
 Certain medications used to treat rare diseases—including steroids and painkillers—can cause side effects of depression or anxiety.
 And symptoms of depression may continue even after health improves, so it is essential that depression be recognized and treated just like any physical illness.
-Depression can make illness even worse because it can increase inflammation and causes metabolic changes.
+Depression can make illness even worse because it can increase inflammation and cause metabolic changes.

 If you are dealing with stress and anxiety, it may help to know you are not alone.
 A large UK study conducted in 2018 looked closely at the issue of mental health in people dealing with rare conditions.
 For the study, 1,350 people with a rare disease and 571 caregivers answered questions about their mental health via an online survey.
 Almost all of the patients and caregivers in the study reported stress, anxiety, emotional exhaustion, and/or low mood.
 Yet both patients and caregivers in the study noted that many healthcare professionals seemed unaware of the emotional impacts of rare disease.